 - registration fees to cover the cost of course transcripts, placement tests and course cancellations

-- educational support fees, which cover the cost of student ID cards, entry into programs and academic advising
+- educational support fees, which cover the cost of student ID cards, orientation and academic advising

 - other fees charged by some CEGEPs, including fees for social, cultural and sporting activities, health services and group insurance